 - Use the server address and credentials from the VPN section at the top of your IP Plan.

-Some Orka3 API basics
+Some Orka3 API Basics

 - You need to target your Orka API URL in your API calls.